sern-handler/cli/README.md

 ## Setting Up Your Project

-Run `sern init (-y)` for an interactive setup on a brand new project using our framework. <br>
+Run `npm create @sern/bot` for an interactive setup on a brand new project using our framework.
-Adding the `-y` flag sets up project as default. ( **Note** : the default initiates a typescript project)

 ## Installing Plugins

 sern runs on your plugins.
-Contribute to the [repository](https://github.com/sern-handler/awesome-plugins) and then install the plugins via our cli! <br>
+Contribute to our [repository](https://github.com/sern-handler/awesome-plugins) and then install the plugins via our cli! <br>
-Run `sern plugins` to see all installable options
+Run `sern plugins` to see all installable plugins.